Anamura/Anamura/README.md

 # 💻 Anna Muraveva

-🚀 Hello, I’m learning Python and I love it.
+🚀 Hello, I’m Python/Java Developer.

-⚔️  Recently I've joined new team to develop support projects.

-🔭  I'm developing music runner -- a tool to control playlists based on your run.

 🏑  I’m looking to collaborate on project which makes working with tools more easier.